Upon Arriving at UC Denver

 Housing Options at UC Denver

 All first-time freshmen, single, undergraduate international students will be required to live in Campus Village, our student housing.
-Basic information about student housing, available options, costs, and exemptions can be found on-line at the UC Denver Housing site.
+Basic information about student housing, available options, costs, and exemptions can be found on-line at the CU Denver Housing site.
 First-year international students wanting to apply for an exemption to the live-in requirement may do so by filling out the Special Exemption Form on-line.
 If you feel your situation warrants an exemption we urge you to apply for an exemption so that your individual situation can be reviewed.
 Exemptions will be authorized on a case by case basis.
 Graduate international students are NOT required to live in Campus Village, but they do have the option of staying at the Campus Village.

 Please note: UC Denver does not offer a homestay program nor do we keep such information.